ndexbio/iquery/README.md

 This will launch a query and take you to a results page where you will be able to:

-* Browse networks from pathway enrichment, protein association, or gene association searches
+* Browse networks from relevant pathways, protein association, or gene association searches
 * View query genes that are present in each network
 * Zoom, pan, and inspect networks, and get more information about their nodes and edges by clicking on them
 * Save networks to [NDEx](http://ndexbio.org), or open them in [Cytoscape](https://cytoscape.org)